 As this is the terminal assessment for the qualification, learners can only use the external assessment results achieved in the same assessment series in which they are requesting certification for the qualification.
-Centres should ensure that certification is not requested for any learners who intend to resit the external assessment until the resit is completed as it is the first assessment used for certification that will inform performance table points.
+For the options around certification when learners are resitting, please refer to the Tech Awards section of the Pearson website.